Translate

 Two IAA reference Maps overlayed.
 The red dots mark sample 9181 and 9962.

 What's so special about these samples, you may ask?
 For 15 years archaeologists sought to discover more about the bedrock rooms.
-When were they constructed, what were the order of construction, when did they go out of use and one of the most perplexing questions of all, did King David and Solomon know of there existence.
+When were they constructed, what were the order of construction, when did they go out of use and one of the most perplexing questions of all, did King David and Solomon ever learn of there existence.

 During King David’s reign, the rock-cut-rooms may have been entirely buried by natural debris and soil from the steep slope or perhaps the local residents purposely obfuscated the temple site.
 Either way it’s increasingly clear that once the temple went and stayed out of use sometime shortly after 1535 BCE.